 How the Test is Performed

-Bone marrow aspiration may be done in the health care provider's office or in a hospital.
+Bone marrow aspiration may be done in your health care provider's office or in a hospital.
 The bone marrow is removed from your pelvic or breast bone.
 Sometimes, another bone is selected.

 Marrow is removed in the following steps: